ontopic-vkg/destination-tutorial/mapping.md

 SELECT * FROM source1.hospitality
 ```

-Observe that we didn't map directly the municipality as the column `m_id`, which refers to the primary key of the municipality.
-It is not the ID that can be used in the municipality IRI template.
+Observe that we didn't map directly the municipality since the column `m_id`, which refers to the primary key of the municipality, is not the ID that can be used in the municipality IRI template.
 To map it, let us create a new mapping entry.